Skip to main content

 def f(x: int) -> str:

-• used by type checkers like mypy.
+Parameter and return types β€” used by type checkers like mypy and pyright.

-items: List[int]
+items: list[int]

-d: Dict[str, int]
+d: dict[str, int]

 Optional[T]